[Amazon FSx for NetApp ONTAP] Tried delivering audit logs of administrative activities to CloudWatch Logs using a Syslog VPC endpoint

 NOTICE passwd.changed: passwd for user 'fsxadmin' changed.

-However, no matter how long I waited, this log was not delivered to CloudWatch Logs.
+However, no matter how long we waited, this log was not delivered to CloudWatch Logs.

-I thought it might be due to the filter and investigated, but there didn't seem to be any issue.
+I thought the filter might be the issue and investigated, but it didn't appear to be a problem.

 The message-name "passwd.changed" is included in the given filter.

-Looking through various catalogs, it appears that an EMS event is generated when a disk full condition occurs.
+Looking through various catalogs, it appeared that an EMS event would be generated when a disk-full condition occurs.

-Let's set the volume size to 20MB and write 1GB of data.
+Let's set the volume size to 20MB and write 1GB of data to it.

 Volume modify successful on volume vol1 of Vserver svm.